ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

     So, fix this by re-sorting the list based on the length of the path considering any namefiles that need to be created. <===
     [x-yes: this worked] EVEN BETTER PERHAPS: don't resort the list.
 Instead, simply avoid making the namefiles until the end, since they could change.
 ---
-1. [ ] Copy the output dir to Windows and look at it.
+1. [x] Copy the output dir to Windows and look at it.
 Does `!` sort to the top?
 I think so.
 Consider making it `0!` instead, so it sorts to the top on Linux too.
+    Yes, `!` sorts to the top on Windows, and `!!` sorts even higher on Windows.
+So, let's make the main dir's namefile begin with `!!` instead.
+1. [ ] Add a hash (of the original name) to the names of files renamed due to illegal chars, too.
+This will help avoid name collisions and make it more obvious that these files have been renamed.
+    - Consider using a hash of 3 chars instead of 4?
+Nah, just use 4.
 1. [ ] Store output files into dir_shortened/.path_shortener/ instead of in dir_shortened_OUTPUT/
     [ ] Add a list and file to store all created namefiles too.
         Store it into that dir.